 The diverted water goes through a nine-step water treatment process.
 The 15 million gallon-a-day water treatment plant uses advanced technologies, including membrane filtration, ozonation, and granular activated carbon contactors.

 The water that has undergone pre-sedimentation is treated with ozone.
 It is then coagulated by adding ferric chloride to remove particles and organic materials.

 The coagulated water is flocculated to combine the particles into floc, which is easier to settle.
-The water then undergoes membrane filtration to remove the small suspended solids and biological elements, including Giardia, Cryptosproidium, bacteria, protozoa and so on.
+The water then undergoes membrane filtration to remove the small suspended solids and biological elements, including Giardia, Cryptosproidium, bacteria, and protozoa.